Welcome to Flow Festival’s volunteer page!

 Flow Festival wouldn’t be possible without our great team of volunteers.
 Volunteers do their shifts in different tasks before, during and after the festival.
 There are tasks in for example cleaning and recycling, area setup and teardown and catering.
 You find short task descriptions of each volunteer task below.
 Please read them carefully before filling in the application so you know what kind of task you’re applying for.
 If you get picked to volunteer with Flow Festival you will receive more information during the summer.

 When you volunteer at Flow Festival you aren’t paid wages or comparable monetary compensation.
-At Flow Festival volunteers do either three volunteer shifts before and/or after the festival or two during it.
+At Flow Festival volunteers do either three or two volunteer shifts depending on when your shifts are.
 Volunteer shifts are approximately 7 hours long.
-A volunteer wristband works as your pass to the festival area.
-As a volunteer you get a Flow Festival t-shirt, a warm meal on the days of your volunteer shifts, an afterparty after the festival and of course a fun and educational experience.
+Morning shifts are mainly between 6 am and 6 pm and evening shifts between 1 pm and 9 pm.
+As a volunteer, you can access the festival area.
+You also get a Flow Festival t-shirt, a warm meal on the days of your volunteer shifts, an afterparty after the festival and of course a fun and educational experience.

 Flow Festival is committed to forwarding the principles of justice, equity and equality.
 Everyone is welcomed to the festival as they are, and we tolerate no form of discrimination.
 As volunteers are an important part of the Flow Festival community we expect them to adhere to these values.
 We hope those chosen as volunteers commit to the shifts given to them.

 1. AREA SETUP AND TEARDOWN (including backstage setup)

 3. CLEANING AND RECYCLING

 6. SECURITY (FINNISH CITIZENSHIP REQUIRED FOR A VALID SECURITY STEWARD’S LICENSE)

 7. WRISTBAND EXCHANGE (REQUIRES ABILITY TO READ FINNISH)